cem-yilmaz/cem-yilmaz.github.io/_projects/ttds.md

 importance: 1
 category: uni
 ---
+# This writeup is coming soon!
 This search engine is progressively built up over the full year of the course.
-As of writing, only the first third has been created
+As of writing, only the first two thirds have been created.
+A writeup will follow once all elements are complete.
 # 1/3
 # 2/3
 # 3/3